The Discovery of Dynamics via Linear Multistep Methods and Deep Learning: Error Estimation: Neural Network Approximation

 \section{Neural Network Approximation}

 In this section, we first introduce the concept of fully connected neural networks (FNNs) and their approximation properties.
-Next, the network-based LMMs for the discovery on a trajectory will be presented together with the discussion on implicit regularization.
-In the end, we will generalize the methods for the discovery on a compact region.
+Next, the network-based LMMs for the discovery on a trajectory will be presented together with a discussion on implicit regularization.
+Finally, we discuss the discovery on a compact region.